Khulisa delivers intervention programmes in community settings across local authorities, charities, community groups and parenting networks.

 My Path is an intensive wellbeing programme for young people tackling homelessness, addiction, leaving prison, poverty, poor mental health or a combination of challenges.
 It was developed from Khulisa’s original programme, Silence The Violence, which supports prisoners in their rehabilitation journey.
 The programme is led by therapeutically-trained facilitators who support participants to better understand and manage their emotions, change behaviour and increase the likelihood of sustained engagement with support services.

 The programme uses a unique blend of restorative techniques and trauma-informed methodologies.
 It is an intensive, high-impact course, made up of 10 modules usually run over 3 to 5 days, incorporating both individual and group therapy.
 It is followed-up with 1:1 support and can involve additional group work and ‘booster’ sessions.

-During 2018, 52 participants received support through the Milestones Mentoring programme.
+During 2018, 52 participants received support through the Milestones Mentoring programme, a through the gate service for ex-offenders to support their emotional wellbeing as they re-intrgrated back into their communities.
 Out of these 52:

 - 87% completed six months or more of the programme and did not re-offend.

 - 3 out of 5 mentees with experience of family breakdown as a result of their prison sentence re-engaged with family while supported by a Milestones mentor.